WhiteflagProtocol/whiteflag-standard/wf-specification.md

 ### 4.1 Message Structure

-#### 4.1.1 Representations
+#### 4.1.1 Message Representations

-A Whiteflag message can have different representations at different levels of the protocol stack:
+A Whiteflag message has a header and a body, each comprised of a number of fields containing the message data.
+The message has different representations at different levels of the protocol stack:

-- at the Blockchain Overlay Network Layer (i.e. the level at which the Whiteflag Network is established) the message is represented as a compressed binary string, and optionally encrypted;
+- at the Blockchain Overlay Network Layer (i.e. the level at which the Whiteflag Network is established and messages are embedded in a blockchain treansaction), the message is represented as a compressed binary string, and optionally encrypted;
-- at the Decentralised Protocol Layer, a message is represented as an uncompressed and unencrypted concatenated character string comprised of the message fields;
+- at the Decentralised Protocol Layer, a message is represented as an uncompressed and unencrypted concatenated character string comprised of the message field values;
-- at the API layer, a message and its message fields can have any appropriate representation using a structured language, such as JSON or XML;
+- at the API layer, a message and its message fields can have any appropriate representation using a structured language, such as JSON or XML.

-The standard describes the uncompressed and unencrypted concatenated character string at the Decentralised Protocol Layer, and how these messages are compressed into a binary string, and optionally encrypted.
+The standard describes the uncompressed and unencrypted concatenated character string at the Decentralised Protocol Layer, and how these messages are encoded into a binary string, and optionally encrypted to be embedded in a blockcahin transaction at the Blockchain Overlay Network Layer.

-#### 4.1.2 Encoding
+#### 4.1.2 Message Encoding

-An uncompressed and unencrypted Whiteflag Message consists of:
+An uncompressed and unencrypted Whiteflag Message at the Decentralised Protocol Layer consists of:

-- the Message Header (see [Paragraph 4.2](#42-message-header)), which is the same for all messages and consists of 7 fields with a total length of 71 bytes;
+- the Message Header (see [Paragraph 4.2](#42-message-header)), which is the same for all messages types and consists of 7 fields with a total length of 71 bytes;
-- the Message Body (see [Paragraph 4.3](#43-message-body)), of which the fields and number of bytes per field differ between message types, and is therefore variable in length.
+- the Message Body (see [Paragraph 4.3](#43-message-body)), of which the fields, and therefore the total number of bytes, differ between message types, and is therefore variable in length.

 The individual bytes of an uncompressed and unencrypted messages are encoded using a single 7-bit/1-byte UTF-8 code unit, allowing the usage